here comes the sun

 beneath the synthetic terf, we’re looking at deep time baby. this is a QUEER MYTH OF THE ANTHROPOCENE, a stagger thru eco and gender anxiety, a collision of non-binary identity, climate catastrophe and the political potential of excess.

 an anthropocene queen rises from a polluted wasteland + the earth groans, hooked on an iv drip they told us was JUST high pressure water + its skin cracks and breaks + that genderquake was a 6.8 on the richter scale + im tired + scared + lonely

 this is myth is of transformation, and survival

 imagined as a contemporary rite, with a fresh dronescape by nat norland, here comes the sun is an attempt to work thru eco + gender anxieties + construct new histories + imagine a different future + queer the apocalypse

-here comes the sun is an ongoing project supported with public funds by arts council england + by ]performance s p a c e[ + LADA + chisenhale dance space + mother's ruin + pilot nights.
+here comes the sun was supported with public funds by arts council england + by ]performance s p a c e[ + LADA + chisenhale dance space + mother's ruin + pilot nights.

 "Apart from looking & sounding utterly gorgeous, Joseph's work 'Here Comes The Sun' last night felt like a crucial & timely space to think gender justice & climate justice TOGETHER"

 charlie ashwell | artist

 "Beautifully composed, sensitively held, perfectly pitched; it knows (& loves) its lineage but feels highly original in itself.
 Really impressive work.
 Wonderful score by Nat Norland too."